lequytra/Smoogle/README.md

 1. ##### WebCrawler.py

-   This program scrapes web pages starting from given seed url and its hyperlinks in the content and builds web graph while scraping.
+   This program scrapes web pages starting from given seed url and its hyperlinks in the content and builds web graph while scraping

    Output: